mystjc/dotfiles/README.md

-## Dotfiles
+## About

-This repository contains my personal collection of configs for various tools and applications.
+This repository contains a collection of configs for the various tools and applications I use.